oracle-livelabs/developer/dev-ai-app-dev-constructioneng-aiexperience/user-story/user-story.md

     ```text
     <copy>
-    Which project packages are the best fit when the sponsor wants to minimize site-prep work?
+    Which suppliers are the best fit when the sponsor wants to minimize site-prep work?
     </copy>
     ```